 For the last two years we chose to ask for donations for the Black Country Foodbank as we felt a huge number of people in our community had been impacted by the pandemic and cost of living.
 We were overwhelmed with donations and thanks to our children, parents and staff we were thrilled to announce we collected a huge 301kgs of food!
 This was enough for 600 meals and 35kg of toiletries which is enough for 35 toiletry parcels.
 An incredible amount to help our local community.

 We also learnt about the importance of foodbanks and why some people need to use them, some of us learnt about the impact Marcus Rashford has had for this cause too.

 Pupils at New Invention Junior School enjoy celebrating the festival of Diwali.
 Diwali is the Hindu 'Festival of Lights' and is celebrated by Hindus and Sikhs in Britain and all over the world.
 This festival falls on different days each year, usually celebrated in the month of October or November.
 This year Mrs Blissett taught Year 5 some traditional dancing to tell the story of Diwali, other classes completed art work and learnt the story in other ways.

-Every year we celebrate Chinese New Year - last year was the Year Tiger, we had a tiger art competition and we were amazed at how many entries we received.
+Every year we celebrate Chinese New Year - this year was the Year of the Rabbit, we had a Rabbit art competition and we were amazed at how many entries we received!
 In fact, we received so many entries Miss Cook had to get some more prizes and our work filled the whole wall in the hall.
 Here you can see some pictures from our competition and our celebrations.
-This year we are celebrating the Year of the Rabbit.
-We can't wait to see the competition entries this year!
+Next year we will celebrating the Year of the Dragon.
+We can't wait to see the competition entries next year!